 If you miss your chance to file in court, you often cannot go back and file with insurance, either.
 If the insurance company has no threat of a lawsuit behind your insurance claim, they may not feel any pressure to give you a satisfactory settlement that covers your needs.
 In fact, the insurance policy may have its own time limits, and filing that claim too late could also block your chance for relief.

 In some cases, you may be entitled to a filing extension.
 If a court had declared you mentally incompetent before the accident, e.g. if you suffer from a severe mental illness, you may be entitled to an extension of up to 3 years (7 years, total, from the date of the accident).
 In addition, if the at-fault party leaves the state or hides so they cannot be served with court papers, the clock might be paused during their absence or time spent in hiding.
 Talk to an attorney about whether these rare circumstances might extend your filing deadline by “tolling” the statute of limitations.

 Miami Car Accident Lawyer Offering Free Consultations

-If you or a loved one was injured in a car accident in Hialeah, Aventura, or anywhere in the Miami area, talk to our attorney today.
+If you or a loved one was injured in a car accident in Hialeah, Aventura, or anywhere in Miami-Dade County, call us today.
 Miami personal injury lawyer Prosper Shaked represents the victims of serious car accident injuries and helps them fight to have their injuries compensated.
-For a free consultation on your car accident claim, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free consultation on your car accident claim, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.